Matra Murena: Bodywork

-Even though it used a chassis very similar in principle to the Bagheera and the same basic body-style, the styling for the Murena was all-new.
-The final shape was extremely aerodynamic for the time, with a reported drag coefficient ($\scriptstyle C_\mathrm d\,$) of 0.328.
+Like the chassis, the styling for the Murena was all-new.
+The final shape was very aerodynamic for the time, with a reported drag coefficient ($\scriptstyle C_\mathrm d\,$) of 0.328.
 The rear hatch opened to provide access to the engine mounted behind the passenger compartment and a rear luggage area.
 A signature feature carried over from the previous model was the seating arrangement - all three seats were placed in one row, with the middle seat folding down to become an armrest when not in use by a passenger.
 In the Murena the three seats were separate, in contrast to the 2+1 arrangement in the Bagheera.

 The car's twelve major body panels were made of fibreglass-epoxy.
 According to Matra's general manager, Jean-Louis Caussin, these body panels were produced using a manufacturing process known as the "sheet moulding compound" moulding process.
 The new galvanised chassis coupled with the composite panels made the car essentially immune to rust, except for the rear suspension's trailing arms.

-Over its production life the car was offered in a range of ten colours; platinum metallic, white neve, coral metallic, green Hudson, bordeau, red mephisto, titanium gray, cinnamon metallic, yellow mimosa, and blue Colombia.
+Over its production life the car was offered in a range of ten colours; platinum metallic, white neve, coral metallic, Hudson green, bordeau, mephisto red, titanium gray, cinnamon metallic, mimosa yellow, and Colombia blue (in 2 versions, a purple tint for the 1984 modelyear).